Part of the ‘Lawyerist Healthy Law Firm’Learn more

 Interaction is one of the main reasons why people use social media.
 It isn’t enough to have a social media account for your firm—you must be actively interacting with your audience.
-Answer their questions, thank them for their client reviews, like their posts, and share their successes (within client-attorney privilege, of course).

 Remember, as you interact, do so respectfully and in a way that makes sense.
 For example, it’s probably not a great idea to comment Gordon-Ramsay-style on your follower’s photo of last night’s dinner.
-Yet, thanking them publicly after they gush about your services is a great way to solidify your dedication to their experience.

 Once you decide what platforms you’re going to use, the type of content you’re going to post, and the methods you’ll use to promote your firm, there are a few more things to consider.
-For example:

 Record your new social media processes and policies inside a social media manual that’s easily accessible by your staff.

 There are hundreds of social media platforms out there.
 Yet, only a select few are best for attorneys looking to grow their firms.